b-wils/lottie-specs-js/Readme.md

 * `name`: Name of the object type as per the schema
 * `docs`: Link to the specs describing the object

-By default `Validator.validate` returns warnings, to suppress them pass `false` as second parameter.
+By default `LottieValidator.validate` returns warnings, to suppress them pass `false` as second parameter.

 ## Links